 In response to the COVID-19 pandemic, the Federal Reserve took emergency action to cut its benchmark rate down to a range of between 0% and 0.25%, to inject additional funds into the short-term lending markets and to implement quantitative easing and other measures to support financial institutions, other businesses and the credit markets.
 In addition, beginning in March 2020, the Federal Reserve, in conjunction with the Treasury, announced an extensive series of measures to provide liquidity and support the economy.
 In November of 2021, the Federal Reserve announced it would begin reducing the monthly pace of its net asset purchases by \$10 billion for Treasury securities and \$5 billion for agency mortgage-backed securities.
 In March of 2022, the Federal Reserve began raising interest rates, announcing an increase of 25 basis points.
 In the subsequent Federal Open Market Committee ("FOMC") meetings through July of 2023, the FOMC raised rates at least 25 basis points and also as much as 75 basis points at certain meetings.
 In total, these increases brought the target range of the federal funds rate from 0% to 0.25% before March 17, 2022 to 5.25% to 5.50% as of July 27, 2023.
-At its meeting in December of 2023, the FOMC decided to maintain the target range for the federal funds rate steady at 5.25% to 5.50%.
+The FOMC held rates steady until September 19, 2024 when they lowered the target range to 4.75% to 5.00%.
+In subsequent meetings, the FOMC further lowered the target range.
+On December 18, 2024, the FOMC lowered the target range to 4.25% to 4.50%.
+In its most recent meeting on March 19, 2025, the FOMC kept the target range at 4.25% to 4.50%.
 In addition, since June of 2022, the FOMC has been reducing its holdings of Treasury securities and agency debt and agency mortgage-backed securities.
 We cannot predict what, if any, additional action the Federal Reserve or other federal and state agencies may take in the future.
 In addition, it is uncertain what impact any newly announced quantitative easing programs by the Federal Reserve will have on the Reference Obligations.